sundai-research/o1-guess-who/README.md

 ## Features

+### Game Engine (`guess_name.py`)

-- Load a list of characters from a plain text file (`input_list.txt`).
+* Load a list of characters from a plain-text file (`input_list.txt`).
-- Choose a target name explicitly or at random.
+* Choose a target name explicitly or at random.
-- Use any supported OpenAI model for question generation (e.g. `gpt-3.5-turbo`, `gpt-4o-mini`).
+* Generate yes/no questions using any OpenAI chat model (e.g. `gpt-3.5-turbo`, `o4-mini`).
-- Stubbed or real oracle responses via OpenAI, answering `yes`, `no`, or `successful_guess` tags.
-- Asynchronous calls for rapid batch evaluation of split performance.
-- Tracks and plots:
+* Answer questions with an oracle model (`yes`, `no`, or `successful_guess`).
+* Fully asynchronous oracle evaluation – all surviving candidates are queried in parallel for speed.
+* Records per-question metrics:
-  - **Deviation** of each question's yes/no split from the perfect 50/50 (ideal split = 0.50).
+  * **Deviation** of the yes/no split from the ideal 0.50.
-  - **Survivor count** (remaining candidates) on a secondary axis.
-- Configurable maximum number of rounds and reasoning effort level (`low`/`medium`/`high`).
+  * **Survivor count** after filtering.
+  * Raw yes/no counts.
+* Saves everything to `experiments/<experiment_name>/`:
+  * `params.json` – the exact CLI parameters & models used.
+  * `results.jsonl` – one JSON line per question with all computed metrics.

+### Plotting Utility (`plot_experiments.py`)

+* Combine and visualise any number of experiments on one chart.
+* Deviation plotted as solid lines, survivor counts as dashed lines on a secondary y-axis.
+* Automatic colour assignment per experiment + dual legends explaining colour vs. line style.
+* Save to PNG with `--output` or interactively display.

+### Workflow Highlights

+* Run many parameter sweeps (`--experiment-name`) without manual bookkeeping – every run is archived.
+* Compare variants side-by-side in a single command.
+* Extendable: the JSONL format is easy to post-process in your own analysis scripts.

 ## Prerequisites